-In less than three months, this year will be over!
+In few weeks, this year will be over!
 We asked 14 women, the greatest lessons they have learnt this year and here are the responses we got.

 I have learnt to appreciate the gift of life.
 And I also learnt that it is important to cultivate the habit of saving money.